sankharay/Magento-Ajax-resetPassword-Module/readme.txt

 Welcome to the Magento-Ajax-resetPassword-Module wiki!

-<h1>this module we test and working perfect on our website. if anyone has any problem please send email on following address</h1>
+this module we test and working perfect on our website. if anyone has any problem please send email on following address

 hi guys today i create new module which help customer to reset password.